ForgeRock/forgeops/helm/frconfig/README.md

 ```

 Note the secret file name (the key in the secret map) *must* be id_rsa.
 This is the private key that has permissions to clone and/or update your repository (the public part of this key is uploaded to your github or stash repository).

+The id_rsa file must be kept private.
+Do not check this file into source control.

 ## Configuration per product